chrisgrieser/finder-vim-mode/README.md

 ## Alfred and Raycast users
 Finder-Vim-Mode factors in the usage of Spotlight, Alfred, or Raycast via `cmd+space`.
 However, if you use another key combination, for example for Alfred's clipboard history or Universal Action, you have to use one of the following methods:

-1. Permanently disable Finder-Vim-Mode for the respective Alfred or Raycast Commands by downloading the [Finder-Vim-Alfred-Addon](./finder-vim-alfred-addon.json) and customizing its keys.
+1. Permanently disable Finder-Vim-Mode for the respective Alfred or Raycast Commands by downloading the [Finder-Vim-Alfred-Addon](./addons/finder-vim-alfred-addon.json) and customizing its keys.
 The `from` and `to` keys need to be the same (except for the extra intermediary `mandatory`).
 2. (Recommended) In [Alfred's Appearance Options](https://www.alfredapp.com/help/appearance/#options), set the `Focusing` behavior to `Compatibility Mode`.
 Note that this can affect triggers of the kind "if X is the frontmost app, then…" used by certain macOS automation apps.

 ## Credits
-The cheatsheet has been created with <http://www.keyboard-layout-editor.com/>.
+- The cheatsheet has been created with <http://www.keyboard-layout-editor.com/>.
+- The Batch-renaming function is based [on code from dtinth](https://gist.github.com/dtinth/93e230152a771dcb1ec5).

 <!-- vale Google.FirstPerson = NO -->
 __About Me__